jchatel/quickmail-next-docs/email-accounts/using-multiple-emails-to-scale-campaigns-inbox-rotation.md

 # I already assigned the inbox from the campaigns but it's still sending emails?

-When a lead starts a campaign, QuickMail assigns that lead to a specific inbox, and all follow-ups for that lead continue to be sent from the same inbox.
+When a lead starts a campaign, QuickMail assigns that lead to a specific inbox, and all emails for that lead continue to be sent from the same inbox.

 So if some leads in a campaign originally started from the unassigned inbox, their follow-ups will remain tied to those inboxes unless the assignment is reset.